laravel/docs/billing.md

 <a name="strong-customer-authentication"></a>
 ## Strong Customer Authentication

-If your business is based in Europe you will need to abide by the EU's Strong Customer Authentication (SCA) regulations.
+If your business or one of your customers is based in Europe you will need to abide by the EU's Strong Customer Authentication (SCA) regulations.
 These regulations were imposed in September 2019 by the European Union to prevent payment fraud.
 Luckily, Stripe and Cashier are prepared for building SCA compliant applications.

 > {note} Before getting started, review [Stripe's guide on PSD2 and SCA](https://stripe.com/guides/strong-customer-authentication) as well as their [documentation on the new SCA APIs](https://stripe.com/docs/strong-customer-authentication).